 Personal Statement for Graduate School

-A personal statement for graduate school is your chance to show who you are and what motivates you as you prepare to apply for graduate school.
-Whether you are applying for a scholarship or pursuing a Ph.D. program, your personal statement should include:
+A personal statement for graduate school is a piece of writing that shows who you are and what motivates you; it is something you need to produce when you apply to graduate school.
+Whether you are applying for a scholarship or pursuing a PhD programme, your personal statement should include:

 - Your skill sets, abilities, and interests

-It would help if you told a story that inspires the readers and shows the reasons as to why you satisfy all the requirements of the program.
+It helps if you tell a story that inspires the readers and shows why you satisfy all the requirements of the programme.

 Read the Instructions Carefully

-Before you start writing the personal statement for graduate school, make sure you have carefully read the instructions.
-Reading instructions thoroughly becomes that much more important when you are asked to respond to a specific question or when you need to write freestyle (also known as prompt).
+Before you start writing a personal statement for graduate school, make sure you have carefully read the instructions.
+A thorough reading of the instructions, also known as the prompt, becomes that much more important when you are asked to respond to a specific question or when you need to write freestyle.

 When dealing with a prompt, you might be asked to address a specific part of your experience.
-This might include aspects like; your past challenges, your strengths, etc. Ensure that you answer within the specific domain and don’t provide the same answer to several different questions.
+This might include aspects such as your past challenges, your strengths, etc. Ensure that you answer within the specific domain and do not provide the same answer to several different questions.

-A prompt provides you with the freedom to write freely about who you are, what you do, and the reasons why you are interested in the program.
+A prompt provides you with the freedom to write freely about who you are, what you do, and the reasons why you are interested in the programme.

-It is similar to freestyle rapping, where rappers express their views comprising lyrics and poetry which tells their own story in an unorthodox way, and where the rapper focuses more on the lyrics rather than the beats.
+It is similar to freestyle rapping, where rappers express their views comprising lyrics and poetry, telling their stories in an unorthodox way.
+Here the rappers focus more on the lyrics rather than the beats.